 Montana's overall SSDQ status has been all green or good and has remained as such for over the past 5 years.
-MCS has a dedicated green/good rating throughout during FFY 2018, 2019 and 2020.
+MCS has a dedicated SafetyNet manager who monitors accuracy and timeliness of all Montana safety inspections and CMV crash reports and as necessary notifies enforcment officers and investigators of timeliness issues, making corrections to reports as necessary.
+Montana's data daily and the SSDQ status on a weekly basis.
+MCS will continue to use this resource along with MCS management team to maintain our green/good rating throughout during FFY 2018, 2019 and 2020.
 As a result of MDT/MCS assigned resources allocated to monitoring our data and our overall 5 year track record of green or good status we will not establish any new Data Quality strategies in our 2018 through 2020 CVSP.